MystenLabs/sui/external-crates/move/documentation/book/src/tuples.md

 ## Subtyping

 Along with references, tuples are the only types that have [subtyping](https://en.wikipedia.org/wiki/Subtyping) in Move.
-Tuples do have subtyping only in the sense that subtype with references (in a covariant way).
+Tuples have subtyping only in the sense that subtype with references (in a covariant way).

 For example: